Arthur-Kamau/stratos/README.md

 - Making the `stratos` binary globally available during development
 - Running tests and using git hooks
 - Code style guidelines and PR submission process

+All code should follow the [Stratos Style Guide](STYLE_GUIDE.md).
+Use `stratos fmt . -w` to format your code before submitting PRs.

 Quick start for developers:
 ```bash